 Motivate l Expose l Connect l Prepare

 Native Youth Exploring Higher Education (NY’EHE) is a summer camp for Native American high school students interested in exploring opportunities a college education offers.
-This year, we are going VIRTUAL!
+This year we are bringing NY’EHE back to campus.

 The goals of NY’EHE are to: Motivate Native students towards wellbeing, positive identity, career aspirations, and pursuing their education.
 Expose Native students to Native role models, learning activities, and what is possible for their future college/career.
 Connect Native students to their culture, positive relationships, and how their pursuit of college/career can build up their tribe.
 And Prepare Native students for the skills, experiences and plans they need to attain their college/career aspirations.

 AGE: Native American High School Students

 QUESTIONS: Please contact Joelle Edwards, Director for Native American Student Services, at 509-335-8677 or via email email@example.com.

 You will need a parent/guardian’s assistance to complete the application!